Nanosheared electrolyte

 About lj/cut/tip4p/long pair style

-The lj/cut/tip4p/long pair style is similar to the conventional Lennard Jones + Coulomb interaction, except that it is made specifically for four-point water model (tip4p).
+The lj/cut/tip4p/long pair style is similar to the conventional Lennard Jones and Coulomb interactions, except that it is specifically designed for four-point water model (tip4p).
 The atoms of the water model will be type 1 (O) and 2 (H).
-All the other atoms of the simulations are treated normally with long-range Coulomb interaction.
+All the other atoms in the simulation are treated normally with long-range Coulomb interaction.

 Let us create the box by adding the following lines to input.lammps: